Two inspiring, creative women, friends since childhood, faced the same serious health issues a few years ago.

 The original short

-We will shortly post here, the original aerial film that we used to pitch the idea to Lida and Els.
+Here is the original aerial short that we used to pitch the idea to Lida and Els.

 Lida and Els’s delightful book The Shingle Street Shell Line tells the story of the line, along with some interesting insights into the wildlife of Shingle Street by Jeremy Mynott.
 It contains stills taken from the film.